-Effective November 4, 2010, the Company adopted a stock option plan to grant stock options to its directors, officers, employees and consultants.
+In July of 2021, the Company adopted a new a stock option plan to grant stock options to its directors, officers, employees and consultants.
 In accordance with the plan, the aggregate number of securities reserved for issuance under the plan, at any point in time, will not exceed 10% of the number of common shares of the Company issued and outstanding at the time the option is granted, less any common shares reserved for issuance under share options granted under share compensation arrangements other than the plan.
 The exercise price of option grants will be determined by the Board of Directors but will not be less than the closing market price of the common shares on the CSE at the time of grant.
 All unexercised options granted under the plan will expire by the date fixed by the Board of Directors at the time the option is granted.

-During the year ended December 31, 2022 the Company granted an aggregate of 5,643,923 (December 31, 2021 - 13,000,000) stock options subject to vesting criteria and expensed \$254,936 (December 31, 2021 - \$2,852,018) as share-based compensation.
+During the year ended December 31, 2023, the Company granted an aggregate of 405,317 (December 31, 2022 - 940,654) stock options subject to vesting criteria and expensed \$367,672 (December 31, 2022 - \$254,936) as share-based compensation.